Southampton-RSG/2015-09-17-southampton/novice/shell/02-create.md

 draft.txt
 ~~~

-We can use the shell on its own to take a look at its contents using the `cat` command:
+We can use the shell on its own to take a look at its contents using the `cat` command (which stands for "concatenate"):

 ~~~ {.bash}
 $ cat draft.txt